 There is a huge cost to being distracted most of the time.
 Our relationships suffer.
-Car accidents have increased.
-People are tired.
+Car fatalities have increased tenfold.
+People are consistently tired.

 Every productivity expert will tell you to check your messages three times a day, respond, and to not be constantly reading email.
 It’s fantastic advice.
 And I suspect no one, including productivity experts, follows it.
 It’s just too hard.
 We’re lured by our phones, tablets and laptops.
 Not checking them regularly makes us antsy, uncomfortable, and nervous.

 What would happen if we set defined periods of time for each thing we did?
-I.e., Spend from 1:00 pm – 4:00 pm with your children.
+I.e., Spend from 2:00 pm – 4:00 pm working on a project.
 At 4:00 p.m., check your phone.
 Take the weekend off and check your messages at 7:00 p.m. on Sunday.
-Work on a project without interruption from 9:00 a.m. to 10:00 a.m.
 I suspect we’d get way more done and feel less stressed.
 But we have to give ourselves permission to put the phone away.

 Here are three ways to be more focused and productive, and hopefully, happy:

 1. Schedule work and personal activities for realistic, defined periods of time, and stick to them.

 2. Agree on no cell phones or other electronics during personal meals and outings.
 I like the game people are playing in restaurants by putting cell phones face down in a pile on the table.
 The first person who touches their cell phone pays the entire bill.